-The strategic area of Community Value covers the programs and services that enable people to get value from their use of technology.
+This strategic area covers the programs and services that enable people to get value from their use of technology.
 Our gains in this area are a result of new public services, such as the addition of video/audio recording and editing software; web development software; and high-value electronic resources, like early literacy technologies and online test preparation.
 We achieved 92% of the benchmarks in this area.